kalrnlo/luauberries/docs/installing.md

 ### Releases

-For every github release after `v1.4.1`, theres zip files for every library that contain a rbxm file if you're using studio, and a luau file if you're using vscode or another code editor.
+For every github release after `v1.4.1`, theres zip files for every library that contain a rbxm file if you're using studio, a luau dir if you're using vscode or another code editor, and also a typescript dir for those who use roblox-ts.
-Theres also a zip file called `libs` that contains every library, although at the moment this only contains an rbxm.
+Theres also a zip file called `ALL_LIBS` that contains every library, although at the moment this doesn't have a typescript output.

 ### Copy & Paste